JohnEdwa/RTAutoSprintExtended/Readme.md

 * No ability to disable for individual survivors or skills - yet.
 * Artificer Flamethrower "Hold to Cast" is not implemented.

+## Changelog

+Full changelog can be found in [CHANGELOG.MD](https://github.com/JohnEdwa/RTAutoSprintExtended/blob/master/CHANGELOG.md).

+## Contact

+Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintExtended) or find me on the RoR2 modding discord (JohnEdwa#7903).